 Revision Description Н This revision includes the following updates: • Variant IRB 360 - 8/1130 is added to the manual.
 Information about type and volume of oil in gearboxes is removed from the manual, and is instead now available in the Technical refer- ence manual - Lubrication in gearboxes - 3HAC042927-001.
-More in- formation in section Type of lubrication in gearboxes on page 127.
-Added Cut the paint or surface on the robot before replacing parts on page 160.
-Added information about an alternative bearing ring, see Spare parts and Bar system on page 106.
+More in- formation in section Type of lubrication in gearboxes on page 129.
+Added Cut the paint or surface on the robot before replacing parts on page 161.
+Added information about an alternative bearing ring, see Spare parts and Bar system on page 108.
 A new SMB unit and battery is introduced, with longer battery lifetime.
 New article numbers for set screws, see Spare parts, telescopic shafts.
-Corrected directions in figure for calibration movement and jogging directions, see Calibration movement directions for all axes on page 232.
+Corrected directions in figure for calibration movement and jogging directions, see Calibration movement directions for all axes on page 234.
 J This revision includes the following updates: • Variant IRB 360 - 6/1600 is added to the manual.
-Corrected the protection class for protection typ Standard, see Protection classes on page 46.
-Changed the tightening torque, see Replacement of motor axis 4 on page 204 .
-Added information about visual difference between bearing ring versions, see Different versions of bearing rings require different maintenance are additional and the property of the pr tenance procedures on page 106.
+Corrected the protection class for protection typ Standard, see Protection classes on page 48.
+Changed the tightening torque, see Replacement of motor axis 4 on page 205.
+Added information about visual difference between bearing ring versions, see Different versions of bearing rings require different main- tenance procedures on page 108.
 Universal joint 3HAC028132-001 is replaced with 3HAC046664-001, see Spare parts - telescopic shafts. К This revision includes the following updates: • Illustrations of placement of labels updated.
-Added information about risks when scrapping a decommissioned robot, see Scrapping of robot on page 254.
+Added information about risks when scrapping a decommissioned robot, see Scrapping of robot on page 256.
 Spare parts and exploded views are not included in this document but delivered as a separate document.
 See Product manual, spare parts - IRB 360.
 Mechanical interface of IRB 360 - 8/1130 and IRB 360 - 6/1600 updated.
-L This revision includes the following updates: Added information in calibration chapter, see Using the jogging window on the FlexPendant on page 247.
-Clarification made about when to choose standard calibration vs. ring calibration, see Types of calibration on page 230.
-Clarification made about measured distance between bearing holders, regarding wear on bearing rings, see Distance between bearing holders on page 108.
-Minor corrections М This revision includes the following updates: Updated instructions for cleaning, see Cleaning activities on page 138.
+L This revision includes the following updates: Added information in calibration chapter, see Using the jogging window on the FlexPendant on page 249.
+Clarification made about when to choose standard calibration vs. ring calibration, see Types of calibration on page 232.
+Clarification made about measured distance between bearing holders, regarding wear on bearing rings, see Distance between bearing holders on page 110.
+Minor corrections М This revision includes the following updates: • Updated instructions for cleaning, see Cleaning activities on page 140 .
 Minor corrections N This revision includes the following updates: • Minor corrections